• 10.00am - 5.30pm

 Burma

-In March 1942 he was promoted to command Burma Corps, which had been chased out of Rangoon by the Japanese.
+In March 1942, he was promoted to command Burma Corps, which had been chased out of Rangoon (now Yangon) by the Japanese.
 Heavily outnumbered, Slim was forced to withdraw to India.
 But he made sure the 900-mile (1,400km) retreat did not turn into a rout, leading a controlled military withdrawal.

-Slim then took over XV Corps of the Eastern Army in the Arakan in April 1943.
-The campaign was a disaster, partly because General Noel Irwin, the Eastern Army’s commander, sidelined Slim.
-The subsequent fall-out led to Irwin’s dismissal and Slim’s appointment as commander of Fourteenth Army.
+Slim then took over XV Corps of the Eastern Army in the Arakan (now Rakhine State) in April 1943.
+The campaign was a disaster, partly due to the sidelining of Slim by General Noel Irwin, the Eastern Army’s commander.
+The subsequent fallout led to Irwin’s dismissal and Slim’s appointment as commander of the newly formed Fourteenth Army.

 Restoring morale

-Slim emphasised the need for jungle warfare training and the use of more aggressive tactics, including the formation of defensive 'boxes' by surrounded units that were supplied by air.
-But perhaps his greatest contribution was that of talking to soldiers and restoring their morale.
+Slim emphasised the need for jungle warfare training and the use of more aggressive tactics, including the formation of defensive 'boxes' that allowed surrounded units to be supplied by air.
+But perhaps his greatest contribution was restoring his soldiers' morale.

-He was a fine manager of men and able to get them to do his bidding.
-In return, Slim's men saw him as one of them.
-He was above all a soldiers’ soldier.
+He was a fine manager of men and able to get soldiers to do his bidding.
+In return, Slim's men regarded him as one of them.
+He was, above all, a soldier's soldier.

 ‘One of Slim’s chief characteristics was his quite outstanding determination and inability to admit defeat or the possibility of it: also his exceptional ability to gain and retain the confidence of those under him and with him, without any resort to panache.
 Success did not inflate him or misfortune depress him.’